PRIA 3 Primary/Secondary (Related Applications)

 Any other amendment to a registered label besides adding the new use(s), its use directions and precautionary and advisory statements, is a separate registration action, subject to a separate fee for the corresponding PRIA category.

-These footnotes change how the Agency will handle new product applications submitted with a new use under PRIA 3.
 If a new use application only proposes to register the new use for a new product and the application contains no amendment requests, review of the new product application is covered by the PRIA new-use fee.
 Any additional new products submitted in the same new use package are separate new product applications, each subject to an additional new product fee.
+(PRIA 3 changed how we handle new product applications; if you have questions about this, see the contact information below.)

 If a new use application amends one or more registered labels to add that new use, then any new product application submitted in the new use package with a request to add that same new use is considered a separate application, subject to a separate new product fee.

-To assist applicants in identifying the appropriate fee for a secondary action submitted with a new use, applicants should consult the table, New and Amended Product Applications Associated with New Use Requests (8pp, 127k, About PDF), which also shows the Agency’s system for tracking and linking related new product applications.
+To assist applicants in identifying the appropriate fee for a secondary action submitted with a new use, applicants should consult the table, New and Amended Product Applications Associated with New Use Requests, which also shows the Agency’s system for tracking and linking related new product applications.
 The timeframe for a secondary application that is submitted along with the primary application is the same as that of the primary decision.

 Each new product application is subject to a PRIA fee.
 If one set of data or data waivers, excluding product chemistry, pertains to two or more applications and the data and applications are submitted simultaneously, a discretionary refund may be granted to reduce the fee(s) for the secondary application(s) in accordance with FIFRA Section 33(b)(8)(C) to take into account the decreased amount of work required to review them.